Is GameStop Shutting Down Shop in 2023? Layoff Rumors Surface

 GameStop has been working on a de-densification strategy.
 As part of that initiative, the company permanently closed 449 stores between October 2020 and October 2021.
 GameStop has been strengthening its e-commerce business and a large part of its sales are now online.
 The company has been trying to transfer customers from closed stores to nearby stores or online for shopping.

-GameStop isn't going out of business anytime soon.
+Is GameStop going out of business?

 Gaming retail isn't as lucrative a business as it was a decade ago.
 Gaming has moved online and a lot of people have also been buying gadgets and gaming consoles online.
 Many bears use this argument to point out that GameStop will go out of business sooner or later.

 However, the company realizes the tectonic shift in gaming and has been working on other business lines.
-Apart from gaming, GameStop is also expanding into selling other consumer electronics and has expanded its partnership with companies like LG, Asus, Samsung, and Logitech.
+Apart from gaming, GameStop is also expanding into selling other consumer electronics and has broadened its partnership with companies like LG, Asus, Samsung, and Logitech.
 The company has been trying to increase its total addressable market, which will eventually be reflected in its top line as well.

 GameStop is now a debt-free company and had cash and cash equivalents of $1.4 billion at the end of October 2021.
 The company used the spike in its stock to raise cash, which has strengthened its balance sheet.
+Therefore, there is no sight of a bankruptcy filing in the near future for GameStop.

 GameStop has been hiring a lot of tech talent.
 It has also been looking to explore opportunities in NFT, blockchain, and Web 3.0 gaming.
 A few years from now, GameStop will be a different company than we have been used to seeing it over the years.